 As dementia progresses, the person may develop behaviours that seem unusual or out of character.
 These behaviours may include repetitive questioning, pacing, disturbed sleep patterns or agitation.
 They can be distressing or challenging for the person and their carer.

 A person with dementia, especially in the later stages, may have physical symptoms such as muscle weakness or weight loss.
-Changes in sleep pattern and appetite are also common.
+Changes in sleep patterns and appetite are also common.

 What Causes Dementia?